 Because the timing tag is adhered to the back of your race bib, it is important that you do not cover your bib with clothing or other objects that may interfere with the tag reader when you are crossing the start and finish lines.
 Furthermore, in order to ensure that race volunteers, officials, and photographers can properly identify you, you must wear your bib on the front of your person in an unobstructed position.
 If the photographers along the course cannot see your bib number, we will have no way to get your photos to you.

 Aid stations will be located approximately every two miles along the courses.
-All aid stations will be supplied with Powerade Lemon Lime electrolyte drinks, water, and basic first aid supplies.
-Additionally, various aid stations will be supplied with doTERRA Deep Blue, Honey Stinger energy gels, frozen treats, fruit, and medical personnel.
+All aid stations will be supplied with Nuun Lemon Lime electrolyte drink, water, and basic first aid supplies.
+Additionally, various aid stations will be supplied with doTERRA Deep Blue, Energy Gels, fruit, and medical personnel.
 The aid station map below indicates the locations of each aid station as well as the supplies and amenities available at each.

 Any clothing that is left at aid stations or along the course will be considered a donation to charity.
 We recommend putting your clothing in your bag and letting the bag truck transport it to the finish line.